CSCI H343 Data Structures Fall 2025

 Aug.
 27 Arrays, Rotation, Testing Ch.1

 Aug.
-29 Lab: Array Search and Testing
+29 Lab: Array Search and Testing code, test

 Sep.
 1 Labor Day (no class)